gereeter/bounded-intmap/README.md

 bounded-intmap
 ==============

 `bounded-intmap` is a reimplementation of `Data.IntMap` that uses minimum and maximum bounds on subtrees instread of bit prefixes.
 The original idea, by Edward Kmett, is described [here](https://www.fpcomplete.com/user/edwardk/revisiting-matrix-multiplication/part-4).
 As per my current benchmark results, this implemenation seems to range from 33% faster to 33% slower than stock `Data.IntMap`.
-However, only five types of function in the benchmark, `insert`, `intersection`, `difference`, `fromAscList`, and `foldlWithKey`, are slower than stock `Data.IntMap`, and not all of these are slower in all cases.
-In comparison, `lookup`, `member`, `map`, `mapMaybe`, `delete`, `update`, and `union` are all faster than stock `Data.IntMap`.
+However, only four types of function in the benchmark, `intersection`, `difference`, `fromAscList`, and `foldlWithKey`, are slower than stock `Data.IntMap`, and not all of these are slower in all cases.
+In comparison, `lookup`, `member`, `map`, `mapMaybe`, `insert`, `delete`, `update`, 'alter', and `union` are all faster than stock `Data.IntMap`.
 Additionally, this implementation, on GHC, has an overhead of 3 words per key/value pair, while stock `Data.IntMap` has an overhead of 6 words per key/value pair.

 I deviate from Edward Kmett's implementation in a couple of ways: